It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 2. Update your resume, LinkedIn, and cover letter

 Before you submit even a single job application, make sure that your resume is updated and polished.
 Your resume is the most important tool for your job search.
+You don’t want to send anything out if it isn’t up to date, accurate, spell checked, and reflective of your career goals.

 Also, remember that most companies today use an ATS (Applicant Tracking System) to automatically screen your resume.
 These systems automatically screen your resume to see if you’re a good match for the position.